Career Timeline of Kathy Griffin: Major Achievements and Milestones

 September 18, 2009: Guest on The View

-On September 18, 2009, Kathy Griffin was a guest on The View after being un-banned from the show.
+On September 18, 2009, Kathy Griffin was a guest on The View.

 November 2009: AFA Angel Award

-In November 2009, Aid For AIDS presented Kathy Griffin with an AFA Angel Award at their silver anniversary celebration for her long-time support of the Aid for AIDS annual fundraiser Best in Drag Show in Los Angeles.
+In November 2009, Aid For AIDS presented Kathy Griffin with an AFA Angel Award at their silver anniversary celebration.
+Griffin is a long-time supporter of the Aid for AIDS annual fundraiser Best in Drag Show in Los Angeles, and hosted the opening of the show for more than five years.

 Official Book Club Selection: A Memoir According to Kathy Griffin